The blog

 By eliminating unused desks and optimizing space, organizations can lower rent, maintenance, and operational expenses.

 Research and industry data show that organizations can improve space utilization by 20–30% after implementing desk booking and occupancy analytics, allowing them to reduce unused space and redesign offices around actual usage pattern.
+For a deeper look at how reservable desks help reduce empty workstations, see our guide to desk hoteling for hybrid work.

 2. Improved Employee Experience and Predictability